 Schedule a virtual friend date!

-You could both order takeout and eat while you chat, play a board game over the phone, or
+You could both order takeout and eat while you chat, play a board game over the phone, or watch a movie together with Teleparty.

 8. Get them a gift that reminds them of their service member